kentlouisetonino/goplayground/README.md

-## GoBackend
+## Go-Labs

-> - A Go server playground that integrates with different technologies.
+> - A laboratory for experimenting with Go concepts.

 ```bash
 # API URL.